Zloyduh/cws/README.md

 # cws

 Get the actual plugin from PublishOutput folder.
 It also contains a few configurations for Chitubox to try out.
+Compile the code under Release.
+This will create the .CHplugin file in PublishOutput directory.
+See properties of the project file.

 -------------------------------------------------------------------------------------------------------------